 How can you use your Japanese knowledge to your advantage for a career as a translator?
 Where can you find employment opportunities, requirements, types of work, and how much money can you make?

-This article aims to provide a complete understanding of the Japanese translation job!
-So let’s find out everything.
+This article aims to provide a complete understanding of the job of Japanese translation.
+So, let’s explore everything.

 TABLE OF CONTENTS